LifeLock vs. Experian: Compared & Reviewed

 I couldn’t choose a winner for this category, but not because I’m evaluating two amazing customer support teams.

-Both LifeLock and Experian IdentityWorks struggle in this area.
+Both LifeLock and Experian struggle in this area.

 I’m sorry to say this section will make it painfully obvious that you don’t want either of these services.